-Jurisprudence, 11 ARAB L. Q. 3 (1996) and An Naim, Mahmud Muhammad Taha and the Crisis in Islamic Law Reform: Implications for Inter-religious Relations 25 J. Ecumenical Stud.
-1 (1988), point out, in expanding what constitutes sources of admittedly divine law, one begins to leave the genre of revelation for that of reason and jurisprudence.
-For helpful recent discussions of hadith debates and truth and reliability protocols, see Jonathan A.C.
-Brown, Did the Prophet Say It or Not?: the Literal, Historical and Effective Truth of Hadiths in Sunni Islam, 129 J. AM.
-ORIENTAL Soc.
-259-85 (2009) and Even if It's Not True, It's True: Using Unreliable Ḥadīths in Sunni Islam, 18 ISLAMIC L. & Soc.
-1 (2011).
+115. In addition to the Qu'ran and the Prophetic sunna-often described in terms of customary practice or transmitted hadith-scholars generally include scholarly consensus (ijma) and legal reasoning (qiyas) in its various modes as the third and fourth sources of Islamic law.
+But see Mohammed Hashim Kamali, Methodological Issues in Islamic Jurisprudence, 11 ARAB L.Q.
+3 (1996) & An Naim, Mahmud Muhammad Taha and the Crisis in Islamic Law Reform: Implications for Inter-religious Relations 25 J. ECUMENICAL STUD.
+1 (1988) (expanding what constitutes sources of admittedly divine law where one begins to leave the genre of revelation for that of reason and jurisprudence.).
+See generally Jonathan A.C.
+Brown, Did the Prophet Say It or Not?: The Literal, Historical and Effective Truth of Hadiths in Sunni Islam, 129 J. AM.
+ORIENTAL SOC.
+259-85 (2009), Even if It's Not True, It's True: Using Unreliable Hadīths in Sunni Islam, 18 ISLAMIC L. & SOC.
+1 (2011) (discussing hadith debates and truth and reliability protocols).

-For an overview of this issue, see J.A.C.
-Brown, Hadith: Muhammad's Legacy in the Medieval and Modern World (2009); H.M.
-Kamali, A Textbook of Hadith Studies: Authenticity, Compilation, Classification and Criticism of Hadith (2009); and Aisha Musa, Hadith as Scripture: Discussions on the Authority of Prophetic Traditions in Islam (2008).
-For reference to Sunni and Shi'ite hadith collections in Arabic, see J.A.C.
-Brown, Hadith: Oxford Bibliographies Online Research Guide 5-6 (2010).
-See Hallaq, An Introduction to Islamic Law 16 (2009): it is worth remembering that in addition to the Qur'an, God's revealed word, the human messenger, the Prophet Mohammad, provides in "the exemplary nature of his autobiography" the second source for Islamic law and models proper, indeed, extraordinary, behavior and conduct for Muslims, particularly since the very premise of Islam is that existing Judeo-Christian traditions were on the wrong path.
-The Prophetic sunnah, as Hallaq describes, address both mundane matter of domestic civil law, such as private property, and the ethical meaning for those specific rules i.e., "He who unlawfully appropriates as much as one foot of land. . ., God will make seven pieces of land collapse on him when the Day of Judgment arrives") thus, linking the Prophetic sunnah with the area of property law.
+116. For an overview of this issue, see JONATHN A.C.
+BROWN, HADITH: MUHAMMAD'S LEGACY IN THE MEDIEVAL AND MODERN WORLD (2009) [hereinafter BROWN, HADITH]; MOHAMMED HASHIM KAMALI, A TEXTBOOK OF HADITH STUDIES: AUTHENTICITY, COMPILATION, CLASSIFICATION AND CRITICISM OF HADITH (2009); AISHA Y. MUSA, HADITH AS SCRIPTURE: DISCUSSIONS ON THE AUTHORITY OF PROPHETIC TRADITIONS IN ISLAM (2008).
+For reference to Sunni and Shi'ite hadith collections in Arabic, see BROWN, HADITH, supra, at 5-6.
+See HALLAQ, AN INTRODUCTION TO ISLAMIC LAW, supra note 96, at 16.
+It is worth remembering that in addition to the Qur'an, God's revealed word, the human messenger, the Prophet Mohammad, provides in "the exemplary nature of his autobiography" the second source for Islamic law and models proper, indeed, extraordinary, behavior and conduct for Muslims, particularly since the very premise of Islam is that existing Judeo-Christian traditions were on the wrong path.
+The Prophetic sunna, as Hallaq describes, address both mundane matter of domestic civil law, such as private property, and the ethical meaning for those specific rules (i.e., "He who unlawfully appropriates as much at once scripture (sacred discourse) and legal sources for two intertwined reasons specific to this law: first, they comprise the actual life practices of the Prophet and, thus, function as primary sources, whereas the hadith are secondary narrative reports about that life, which came to include words and deeds beyond the Prophet (i.e., his companions and successors and their direct reports).117 Second, within the Shari'a framework, which places high value on the Prophet's ethical and practical model and its commensurability with a society's governance, the sunna amount to a kind of customary law-however personified-whereby imitating the Prophet's precedent is akin to legal precedent.118 How such premises inform a given society and at what level-history, cultural norms, domestic law and its specific areas (i.e., family law)-is a matter of robust debate.119 as one foot of land . . . , God will make seven pieces of land collapse on him when the Day of Judgment arrives") thus, linking the Prophetic sunna with the area of property law.